What is a CSA?

 Buying Clubs are a market-style CSA.
 Rather than receiving a standard box of vegetables each week, members visit the farm and choose the produce of their choice.

-CSA shares usually contain vegetables, but some farmers also offer the following, either as part of the CSA or as an add-on: fruit, eggs, homemade bread, meat, cheese, flowers or other farm products.
+CSA shares usually contain vegetables, but some farmers also offer the following great add-ons that make CSAs even more convenient: fruit, eggs, homemade bread, meat, cheese, flowers or other farm products.

-There are many CSA offerings in the Greater Lehigh Valley; find one that has a pick-up near you, then click on the farm button below for more details.
+There are many CSA offerings in the Greater Lehigh Valley; explore our list of CSAs by pick-up locations to find one that has a pick-up or home delivery option near you, then click on the farm name for more details!